emmaggie/nd4j/functions.md

 ---
 {% include JB/setup %}

-Advanced functions are fairly easy to use with ND4J, and a static import at the top of the file makes them even easier:
+A static import at the top of your Java file makes advanced functions fairly simple to use with ND4J:

     import static org.nd4j.linalg.ops.transforms.Transforms.*;